oscaracena/nakama/docs/manual/index.md

 #### Buttons state

 Some buttons on this area (namely, the PADs, row LAUNCH and transpose buttons) can be controlled with incoming messages on `Channel A`.
 First 16 notes (0-15) are for the PADs, notes from 16 to 19 are the row LAUNCH buttons, and then goes rec (20), stop (21) and play/pause (22).
 A Note-On message is used to change its color, taking the velocity as the index for a color mapping (which you can change in the settings area).
-A Note-Of message will reset the color to its default state.
-And a CC message will be used to change some effects of the button, depending on the given value.
-The left four bits (only 3 are used, from 0 to 7) indicates the effect, and the remaining bits (16 values) are the amount of the effect to be applied.
+A CC message will change some effects of the button, depending on the given value.
+And a Note-Of message will reset the color to its default state, and remove any applied effect.

+The value used for the effect has the following format: the left four bits (only 3 are used, from 0 to 7) indicates the effect, and the remaining bits (16 values) are the amount of the effect to be applied.
 The available effects are given in the following table:

 | Effect Code | Effect Name | Description                               | Parameter         |
 |-------------|-------------|-------------------------------------------|-------------------|